AI Commons (AIC) Framework

 The agrarian and industrial revolutions each transformed civilisation by reorganising what humans and their tools do - but in every case, humans remained the coordinating intelligence that directed the system.
 The integration of artificial intelligence is different in kind: for the first time, a new autonomous agent is entering the picture, capable of replacing human coordination at a scale and pace without precedent.
-Because AI systems can replicate at near-zero marginal cost, the terms on which they are adopted lock in rapidly as self-reinforcing dynamics - and whether these dynamics will concentrate gains or distribute prosperity depends on the conditions under which AI enters the economic game.
+Because AI systems can replicate at near-zero marginal cost, the terms on which they are adopted lock in rapidly through self-reinforcing dynamics - and whether these dynamics will concentrate gains or distribute prosperity depends on the conditions under which AI enters the economic game.
 So does whether the costs - environmental and social - are accounted for at each step or allowed to accumulate out of sight.

 The Interaction Layer